The nature of $\chi_{c1}\left(3872\right)$ and $T_{cc}^+\left(3875\right)$

 The spin-dependent potentials depend on nonperturbative correlators that for hybrids have been fixed~\cite{Brambilla:2018pyn, Brambilla:2019jfi} on a direct lattice calculation of the charmonium hybrid masses~\cite{HadronSpectrum:2012gic, Cheung:2016bym}.
 Currently, no lattice calculations for the spin splittings of the tetraquark multiplets exist.
-Therefore, we estimate the spin corrections for the lowest $c\bar{c}$ tetraquark by averaging the lattice results from \cite{HadronSpectrum:2012gic, Cheung:2016bym} for the spin structure of the lowest $c\bar{c}$ hybrid multiplet.
+Therefore, we try to estimate the spin corrections for the lowest $c\bar{c}$ tetraquark by averaging the lattice results from \cite{HadronSpectrum:2012gic, Cheung:2016bym} for the spin structure of the lowest $c\bar{c}$ hybrid multiplet.
 We also account for the spin splitting $\delta_Q$, which scales like $1/m_Q$, between heavy mesons $M^*$ and $M$: $\delta_c=141$~MeV and $\delta_b=45$~MeV~\cite{ParticleDataGroup:2024cfk}.
 The energies of $M$ and $M^*$ relative to their spin average are $-3\delta_Q/4$ and $\delta_Q/4$, respectively.
 This implies that the isospin averaged thresholds $D\bar{D}$ and $D^*\bar D$ (or $D \bar D^*$) are about $212$~MeV and $70.5$~MeV below, while $D^*\bar D^*$ is about $70.5$~MeV above the spin-isospin averaged value.
 With the spin corrections from \cite{HadronSpectrum:2012gic, Cheung:2016bym}, the $1^{+-}$ and $2^{++}$ states are shifted above by $11\left(11\right)$~MeV and $58\left(14\right)$~MeV, while the $0^{++}$ and $1^{++}$ states are shifted below by $100\left(11\right)$~MeV and $74\left(14\right)$~MeV relative to the spin averaged (see Fig.~\ref{fig:spin1--}).
-The values in parentheses represent the lattice statistical errors of \cite{HadronSpectrum:2012gic, Cheung:2016bym} combined in quadrature. $\chi_{c1}\left(3872\right)$, identified with the $1^{++}$ state, is about $3.5\left(14\right)$~MeV below the isospin averaged $D^*\bar{D}$ threshold, which is consistent with the experimental fact that the state is $100$~keV within $D^{*0} \bar {D}^0$ and $4$~MeV below the isospin averaged $D^*\bar{D}$ threshold \cite{ParticleDataGroup:2024cfk}.
+The values in parentheses represent the lattice statistical errors of \cite{HadronSpectrum:2012gic, Cheung:2016bym} combined in quadrature.
+An alternative estimate~\cite{Braaten:2024tbm} of these corrections due to $M\bar{M}$ threshold splittings is given in the Supplemental Material and agrees inside errors.
+The $\chi_{c1}\left(3872\right)$, identified with the $1^{++}$ state, is about $3.5\left(14\right)$~MeV below the isospin averaged $D^*\bar{D}$ threshold, which is consistent with the experimental fact that the state is $100$~keV within $D^{*0} \bar {D}^0$ and $4$~MeV below the isospin averaged $D^*\bar{D}$ threshold \cite{ParticleDataGroup:2024cfk}.
 Given $E_{D\bar{D}}=3.946$~GeV, the masses of the $1^{+-}$, $0^{++}$, $1^{++}$, and $2^{++}$ states are $3.957\left(11\right)$~GeV, $3.846\left(11\right)$~GeV, $3.872\left(14\right)$~GeV, and $4.004\left(14\right)$~GeV, respectively.
 Moreover, the $1^{+-}$ state could be identified with $X\left(3940\right)$ given that the masses are consistent within errors~\cite{Belle:2007woe}.
+Spin splittings in the bottom sector are discussed in the Supplemental Material.